clfs/ece4802/project1/writeup2.md

 ### Part 2a

-> Provide the relative frequency of all letters A...Z in the ciphertext.

 The script `q2.rb` prints a sorted hash of letter counts in the ciphertext.
-The ciphertext character frequencies, from greatest to least, as `ENFPGIBVWMLQAYCTHRSUOZD`, with J, K, and X missing.
+The letters J, K, and X are unused.

 ```
 {"E"=>29, "N"=>28, "F"=>25, "P"=>24, "G"=>23, "I"=>23, "B"=>17, "V"=>14,